thiagosanches/iot-positivo-smart-plug-node-exporter/README.md

 # iot-positivo-smart-plug-node-exporter

 This exposes a simple NodeJS API using the express package.
-The idea is to response back with the same "protocol" as a node-exporter application, which is something that Prometheus expects, so we can plot the data into Grafana.
+The idea is to respond back with the same "protocol" as a node-exporter application, which is something that Prometheus expects, so we can plot the data into Grafana.

 ### Configuration